livewire/livewire/docs/testing.md

 ### Validation

-To test that a validation error has been thrown, you can use Livewire's `assertHasErrors`:
+To test that a validation error has been thrown, you can use Livewire's `assertHasErrors()` method:

 ```php
 <?php